peaBerberian/paul-envs.sh/README.md

 ## TODO:

-- Finish dotfiles work
-- Check directory first in 'create' command?
+- Check directories first?
 - lockfile versionning
-- Detect Docker compose automatically
-- Sanitize project name better: needs to be fs-compatible
 - => Go can be merged I think
+- Detect Docker compose automatically in build / run etc. commands?
 - Does remove also remove networks?
 - ci tests for clean command?
 - on Remove, propose to call docker ourselve to remove the volume